 1. Solar power supplies for the use of electrical items and computers on daily basis that using generator

 2. Provision of a mini-bus for outreaches and field research for students

 Any other information

 A sustainability and Cost recovery strategies is in place and a system of management and administration is in place.
 The initiation of this project is due to a market-scan assessment, determining the financial feasibility and sustainability of the project.
-The learning center will be based on counselling, mentorship, industry responsive curriculum and focused internships, with verbal commitments from business and industrial companies.
+The learning center will be based on counselling, mentorship, leadership, industry responsive curriculum and focused internships, with verbal commitments from business and industrial companies.

 Throughout generation, girls and women play very important role as the real source of happiness in the family, society and country.
 The Sustainable Development Goals - SDGs, accepts environmental protection, social and economic development, and believed that, the full participation of both men and women is critical for development.

 Thank you note:

-Thanks to all our fine sponsors - the Anne Frank Fonds, Girls Not Brides, John Nadolski, Grace Brandt, The Webb Family and LeRoy Lyons, etc. for supporting this initiative to end child marriage through this Special School.
-You are welcome today to be part.
+Thanks to all our fine sponsors - the Anne Frank Fonds, Girls Not Brides, John Nadolski, Grace Brandt, The Webb Family and LeRoy Lyons, Lauren, Kara, etc. for supporting this initiative to end child marriage through this Special School.
+Be part of this moves to make it happen.

 We are all responsible to the communities in which we live and work, and to the world community as well.
 So be Part to day of this vision.